Riddle1988/EthContractName/README.md

 # EthContractName
-CLI tool that can visualize contract events on the ETH network for checking the logs
+CLI tool that access etherium network and with a given abi and address searches for specific event and runs some specific test cases

 ### Preconditions for running:
 - .NET Framework 4.5.2
+- synced etherium client (e.g. parity) running a node

 ### Preconditions for building:
 - Developed with VS2015 so either that or MSBuild Xbuild or something that can build targeted framework .NET 4.5.2